tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/optimizer/lbfgs_minimize.md

 #### Args:

 * <b>`value_and_gradients_function`</b>:  A Python callable that accepts a point as a real `Tensor` and returns a tuple of `Tensor`s of real dtype containing the value of the function and its gradient at that point.
 The function to be minimized.
 The input is of shape `[..., n]`, where `n` is the size of the domain of input points, and all others are batching dimensions.
   The first component of the return value is a real `Tensor` of matching shape `[...]`.
 The second component (the gradient) is also of shape `[..., n]` like the input value to the function.
 * <b>`initial_position`</b>: Real `Tensor` of shape `[..., n]`.
 The starting point, or points when using batching dimensions, of the search procedure.
 At these points the function value and the gradient norm should be finite.
 * <b>`num_correction_pairs`</b>: Positive integer.
 Specifies the maximum number of (position_delta, gradient_delta) correction pairs to keep as implicit approximation of the Hessian matrix.
 * <b>`tolerance`</b>: Scalar `Tensor` of real dtype.
 Specifies the gradient tolerance for the procedure.
 If the supremum norm of the gradient vector is below this number, the algorithm is stopped.
 * <b>`x_tolerance`</b>: Scalar `Tensor` of real dtype.
 If the absolute change in the position between one iteration and the next is smaller than this number, the algorithm is stopped.
 * <b>`f_relative_tolerance`</b>: Scalar `Tensor` of real dtype.
 If the relative change in the objective value between one iteration and the next is smaller than this value, the algorithm is stopped.
 * <b>`initial_inverse_hessian_estimate`</b>: None.
 Option currently not supported.
 * <b>`max_iterations`</b>: Scalar positive int32 `Tensor`.
 The maximum number of iterations for L-BFGS updates.
 * <b>`parallel_iterations`</b>: Positive integer.
 The number of iterations allowed to run in parallel.
 * <b>`stopping_condition`</b>: (Optional) A Python function that takes as input two Boolean tensors of shape `[...]`, and returns a Boolean scalar tensor.
   The input tensors are `converged` and `failed`, indicating the current status of each respective batch member; the return value states whether the algorithm should stop.
 The default is tfp.optimizer.converged_all which only stops when all batch members have either converged or failed.
   An alternative is tfp.optimizer.converged_any which stops as soon as one batch member has converged, or when all have failed.
 * <b>`name`</b>: (Optional) Python str.
 The name prefixed to the ops created by this function.
 If not supplied, the default name 'minimize' is used.

 #### Returns:

 * <b>`optimizer_results`</b>: A namedtuple containing the following items:
-* <b>`converged`</b>: Scalar boolean tensor indicating whether the minimum was found within tolerance.
+  converged: Scalar boolean tensor indicating whether the minimum was
+    found within tolerance.
-* <b>`failed`</b>:  Scalar boolean tensor indicating whether a line search step failed to find a suitable step size satisfying Wolfe conditions.
+  failed:  Scalar boolean tensor indicating whether a line search
+    step failed to find a suitable step size satisfying Wolfe conditions.
 In the absence of any constraints on the number of objective evaluations permitted, this value will be the complement of `converged`.
 However, if there is a constraint and the search stopped due to available evaluations being exhausted, both `failed` and `converged` will be simultaneously False.
-* <b>`num_objective_evaluations`</b>: The total number of objective evaluations performed.
+  num_objective_evaluations: The total number of objective
+    evaluations performed.
-* <b>`position`</b>: A tensor containing the last argument value found during the search.
+  position: A tensor containing the last argument value found
+    during the search.
 If the search converged, then this value is the argmin of the objective function.
-* <b>`objective_value`</b>: A tensor containing the value of the objective function at the `position`.
+  objective_value: A tensor containing the value of the objective
+    function at the `position`.
 If the search converged, then this is the (local) minimum of the objective function.
-* <b>`objective_gradient`</b>: A tensor containing the gradient of the objective function at the `position`.
+  objective_gradient: A tensor containing the gradient of the objective
+    function at the `position`.
 If the search converged the max-norm of this tensor should be below the tolerance.
+  position_deltas: A tensor encoding information about the latest
+    changes in `position` during the algorithm execution.
-* <b>`position_deltas`</b>: A tensor encoding information about the latest changes in `position` during the algorithm execution.
+  gradient_deltas: A tensor encoding information about the latest
-* <b>`gradient_deltas`</b>: A tensor encoding information about the latest changes in `objective_gradient` during the algorithm execution.
+    changes in `objective_gradient` during the algorithm execution.